-An executive manager with WA police has lost his appeal against his demotion after a secret affair with a young staffer.
+An executive manager with WA police has lost his appeal against his demotion after having a secret affair with a young staffer.

 Police executive’s affair exposed by computer audit